 A Rainy Day

 Rain reduces the overhead sunlight reaching the depths of water.
 Moreover, the incoming streams of water might stir up the surrounding sand and debris, blurring objects in your line of sight.
+Though light rain may not seriously affect your snorkeling (as I discuss in that post) or scuba diving.

 Clouds dull the brightness of sunlight.
 On an extremely cloudy day, the light reaching the waters reduces and affects underwater visibility.
 The waters might be still, but since there’s no light reflecting off the objects in the water, you won’t see them.
 Colors become flat, and distances are reduced considerably.